gerryw1389/gerryw1389.github.io/_posts/2016-05-29-wscc-portable.md

    - [http://live.sysinternals.com/](https://live.sysinternals.com/)
    - [http://www.nirsoft.net/panel/](http://www.nirsoft.net/panel/)

-3. You can call any of these applications from any computer's run line (Win+R) meaning:
+3. You can call any of these applications from any computer's [Run command](https://automationadmin.com/2016/05/command-prompt-overview/) meaning:

    - `Win+R + http://live.sysinternals.com/autoruns.exe` = Launches the autoruns application (or downloads it so you can run it)
    - `Win+R + http://www.nirsoft.net/panel/bluescreenview.exe` = Launches the bluescreenview application